 New Zealand rewarewa, manuka and kanuka honey samples exhibited potent, dose-dependent reduction of human neutrophil superoxide production in vitro.
 This inhibitory activity did not correlate with levels of known phenolic-based free radical scavengers.
 Furthermore, the active honeys did not scavenge superoxide generated in a cell-free xanthine/xanthine oxidase assay.
 In C57BL/6J mice, topical application of manuka and rewarewa honey samples with the highest in vitro activity suppressed arachidonic acid-induced ear oedema, and rewarewa honey suppressed both oedema and leukocyte (monocyte and neutrophil) infiltration.
-Together, these findings demonstrate that some indigenous NZ honeys exhibit clinically relevant anti-inflammatory activity220
+Together, these findings demonstrate that some indigenous NZ honeys exhibit clinically relevant anti-inflammatory activity

-Gelam honey from Malaysia attenuates Carrageenan-induced rat paw inflammation via NF-kappa B pathway168, attenuates the oxidative stress-induced inflammatory pathways in pancreatic hamster cellsan305 and ovalbumin-induced airway inflammation in a mice model of allergic asthma317.
+Gelam honey from Malaysia attenuates Carrageenan-induced rat paw inflammation via NF-kappa B pathway 170

 Honey flavonoids significantly inhibited the release of pro-inflammatory cytokines such as TNF-alpha and IL-1 beta.
 The expressions of iNOS and the production of reactive oxygen intermediates (ROS) were also significantly inhibited.
-Accordingly, the present study demonstrates that HFE is a potent inhibitor of microglial activation and thus a potential preventive therapeutic agent for neurodegenerative diseases involving neuroinflammation91
+Accordingly, the present study demonstrates that HFE is a potent inhibitor of microglial activation and thus a potential preventive therapeutic agent for neurodegenerative diseases involving neuroinflammation

-Ingestion of honey by rats showed that honey has analgesic and anti-inflammatory effects by the involvement of autonomic receptors 280
+Tualang honey protects keratinocytes from ultraviolet radiation-induced inflammation and DNA damage Ingestion of honey by rats showed that honey has analgesic and anti-inflammatory effects by the involvement of autonomic receptors